 Our advice: be open to the local culture.
 Throw yourself into the experience, meet people, and ask them to share their customs with you.
 Mutton curry for dinner, not poultry.
 Presents a day earlier (or later) than you’re used to.
 And Boxing Day shopping instead of a visit to the Christmas market — or vice versa.

 Speaking of Christmas markets: if there are any where you live, this is a tradition we can gladly recommend!
-And it’s also a favorite activity among members: from an after-work visit to the local Xmas market (Gløgg included!) in Copenhagen to trying Flammlachs in Munich (rumored to be the best food in town).
+It’s also a favorite activity among members, from visits to heated indoor markets like the one in Boston to the market right next to Notre Dame, said to be one of Paris’ most charming ones.

 If you’ve got time on your hands, but aren’t making a big journey back home, how about a little adventure instead?